albergbl/flowing-octo-bassoon/contact.md

 Yes.
 Please send an <a href="mailto:alison@alisonbergblomjohnson.com">email</a> (alison@alisonbergblomjohnson.com) if you'd like to discuss a project and for my rates.

 ### I want to buy a piece of art.
 What's your process?
-Please send me an email to get the ball rolling, or click over to my [online store](https://artawhirl.org/artists/alison-bergblom-johnson/) through Mia.
+Please send me an email to get the ball rolling, or click over to my [online store](https://artawhirl.org/artists/alison-bergblom-johnson/) through Nemaa.
 Individual works have information about availability.

 ## A Note
 I typically respond within a day or two, but frequently more quickly.
 Feel free to nudge me if you don't hear back, but please be aware I often don't respond to spam messages or cold requests for products or services for sale.